You never know when the self-doubt will strike: are you really doing what you love at your job?

 Take a moment and be sure your actions are motivated by the right reasons.

 3. Is There Another Way?

 It’s easy to become consumed by your work, or possibly even obsessed.
 You spend a large chunk of your life working, and oftentimes you might find that you’re pushing yourself too hard on the little projects.
 You’re focused on controlling your calendar day-by-day instead of looking at the bigger picture.

 Stahl suggests taking a step back and removing your limitations.
 If you could do anything, would it be this?
 What do you really want to do; what are your goals and aspirations; what makes you want to get up in the morning and come into work?

 It’s possible that your goals are still clear, but there are other ways to achieve them.
 Stahl uses her own experience as an example: after working years as a foreign diplomat, she realized there were other ways to travel the world and make a steady paycheck without burning herself out.

 Once she was able to see beyond that rigid plan for herself, her possibilities really opened up.
 Yours might too if you take a step back.

 4. What Has to Happen?

 This question can be hard to answer, as it requires you to give up some control in your work schedule and simply assess the flow: what wants to happen?
 If you stop pushing and running full throttle, what can you put more focus on and what will stand out as the most important project or goal in your life?

-Stahl recommends ceasing your constant need to make things happen, and slowing down to really be present in the moment and get perspective.
+Stahl recommends ceasing your constant need to make things happen and slowing down to really be present at the moment and get perspective.